 With built-in GPS connectivity, most satellite messengers can track your location at various intervals, allowing you to share your progress with friends and family or via social media and view your track on a map after your trip.
 Both tracking and sharing are included in the majority of subscriptions, and spending up will often give you the ability to track at shorter intervals.
 For example, SPOT’s basic plan offers tracking at 10, 30, and 60-minute intervals, while their unlimited plan allows you to choose among 2.5, 5, 10, 30, and 60 minutes.
 And with interfaces like Garmin’s MapShare, followers can actually ping your device to request your real-time location, which can be helpful if you’re too busy moving to share.

 While tracking is a cool feature, it’s important to keep in mind that it does take its toll on battery life (especially if you’re using the shorter intervals).
-In the end, we prefer to conserve our satellite messenger for important communications and use a GPS watch to log our route instead (the downside here is that many watches don’t allow you to share your track in real-time).
+In the end, we prefer to conserve our satellite messenger for important communications and use a GPS watch to log our route instead (the downside here is that most watches don’t allow you to share your track in real-time).
 But location sharing nevertheless is a cool feature, especially if you have friends, family, or other devoted fans that want to follow along on your adventure.
 And remember: you don’t have to keep your device on at all times or share your entire track in order to keep folks at home updated.
 As we mentioned above, the majority of subscriptions allow unlimited check-in messages, which come with your location coordinates attached.
 This means you can turn on your satellite messenger, send a check-in message to an individual or group, and turn off your device to preserve battery life.